The free unconference for local government, by local government

 LocalGov Digital organises the annual LocalGovCamp and fringe events for the sector.

-LocalGovCamp 2016 will be taking place in Birmingham on Friday 3rd and Saturday 4th June.
+LocalGovCamp 2016 took place in Birmingham on Friday 3rd and Saturday 4th June.

 What is an unconference?

 An unconference is a ‘participant-driven’ meeting, where everyone attending has the option of pitching a topic for discussion or actively taking part in sessions.

 This means the agenda is decided on the day by participants.

 Anyone and everyone who is involved in local government – whether it’s part of your job description to create and deliver digital services, you’re working to transform the way things are done in a service area, you’re a senior leader or an elected member your voice and experience is what makes LocalGovCamp so important and useful.

 But we can’t work in isolation so community, third sector, activists and citizens are also welcome.